Julius Streicher

-Julius Streicher (12 February 1885 – 16 October 1946) was a member of the Nazi Party, the Gauleiter (regional leader) of Franconia and a member of the Reichstag, the national legislature.
+Julius Sebastian Streicher (12 February 1885 – 16 October 1946) was a German publicist, politician and convicted war criminal.
+A member of the Nazi Party, he served as the Gauleiter (regional leader) of Franconia and a member of the Reichstag, the national legislature.
 He was the founder and publisher of the virulently antisemitic newspaper Der Stürmer, which became a central element of the Nazi propaganda machine.
-The publishing firm was financially very successful and made Streicher a multi-millionaire.
+The publishing firm was financially very successful and made Streicher a multimillionaire.

-After the war, Streicher was convicted of crimes against humanity at the end of the Nuremberg trials.
+After the war, Streicher was convicted of crimes against humanity during the Nuremberg trials.
 Specifically, he was found to have continued his vitriolic antisemitic propaganda when he was well aware that Jews were being murdered.
 For this, he was executed by hanging.
 Streicher was the first member of the Nazi regime held accountable for inciting genocide by the Nuremberg Tribunal.

 Early life

 Streicher was born in Fleinhausen, in the Kingdom of Bavaria, one of nine children of the teacher Friedrich Streicher and his wife Anna (née Weiss).
 He worked as an elementary school teacher, as his father had.
 In 1913, Streicher married Kunigunde Roth, a baker's daughter, in Nuremberg.
 They had two sons, Lothar (born 1915) and Elmar (born 1918).

 Streicher joined the German Army in 1914.
 For his outstanding combat performance during the First World War, he was awarded the Iron Cross 1st and 2nd Class, as well as earning a battlefield commission as an officer (lieutenant), despite having several reported instances of poor behaviour in his military record, and at a time when officers were primarily from aristocratic families.
 Following the end of World War I, Streicher was demobilised and returned to Nuremberg.
 Upon his return, Streicher took up another teaching position there but something unknown happened in 1919, which turned him into a "radical anti-Semite".